Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Place cabbage in a large baking dish.
 Combine beef, rice, onion, egg, salt and pepper, and thyme.
 Shape into 6-8 patties and arrange on cabbage.
-Dissolve brown sugar in hot water in a saucepan; add tomato sauce and lemon juice.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am looking for cabbage recipes.

 This is a great website for all kinds of recipes.
 Just use the search box at the top of the site.

 Hey Joe- something I like to do with cabbage is slice it thinly and add it to cooked egg noodles and chopped up onion in a pan with butter or oil (not too much) and fry it all together for 10 min. or so, you can even add some powdered boullion to the mix or powdered onion soup, maybe top it off with a dollop of sour cream, yum-

 I love to slice it up and fry it in a skillet with just a little olive oil, salt and pepper.
 Then I take a little bit of wine, cider or flavored vinegar to give it a hint of flavor and cover it and let it get tender.

 A good and tasty way to use cabbabge is slice it thinly like a slaw.
 Cook in a small amount of water to desired tenderness drain,slightly.
 Add 1 pkg cream cheese, 1 tsp celery seed and mix well.Great as a side dish.
 It is called Quick Creamy Cabbage.

 I was making Italian beef one day and threw in a head of cabbage and just let it cook the whole time.
 It was great.